 Saban already has a net worth around $50 million, but he’s taking his talents into, of all places, the television business.
-Released August 21 and debuting on television a few days later, the Aflac insurance company is showcasing college football’s top recruiter, as he tries recruiting a couple for their next insurance policy.
+Released back in August 2019 and debuting on television a few days later, the Aflac insurance company is showcasing college football’s top recruiter, as he tries recruiting a couple for their next insurance policy.

 And yes, Saban sounds as convincing selling insurance in television commercials as he is selling the Crimson Tide to high school student-athletes and their parents.